 Yes.
-As stated in the Eligibility section of NOT-OD-20-119, “Eligible existing grants that can be revised in response to this NOSI are limited to eligible non-fellowship active research or resource grants and cooperative agreements.”
+As stated in the Eligibility section of NOT-OD-20-119, active research or resource grants and cooperative agreements are eligible.
 Center grants may apply.

 For NOT-OD-20-121, can investigators be included in the application who are not part of the eligible networks?
 Can community partners only come from those already established by the eligible networks?

 A competitive revision application can be submitted by the recipient of a parent award that is already funded under one of the eligible large-scale networks, consortia, or centers.
 While the contact PI must be the same as the parent, the contact PI can propose a different research team for the competitive revision, and the members of that research team do not already need to be part of the parent award or the network, consortium, or center.
 The contact PI can also propose new collaborators or community partners in the competitive revision application, and those partners don’t already need to be part of the parent award or the network.

 Does the network site PI have to be a multiple PI to qualify as part of the network proposal, or can anyone listed on the grant from that site say they are the competitive revision PI?

 A competitive revision application can be submitted for an active NIH parent award.
 The contact PI on the parent award will also be the contact PI for the competitive revision.

 Does NIH expect multiple-PIs for network proposals across multiple sites?